3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/unit_01/w01d02/instructor_notes/git_github.md

 <br>

-## Conclusion (5m)
+## Conclusion (2m)

-As a developer, you'll have to use Git pretty much everyday, the learning curve is steep and all the principles of version control can  be a bit blurry sometimes, hence why we ask students to push their homework everyday and to commit regularly during project time.
+As a developer, you will have to use Git everyday.
+The learning curve is steep and all the principles of version control can  be a bit confusing sometimes.
+This is why we ask students to push their homework everyday and to commit hourly during project time.

-Don't be frustrated by all the new commands because we will definitely have the time to practice during this course.
+Don't get frustrated by all of the new commands because we will have plenty of time to practice them during this course.

+*** You do *** (2m)
+Working with your buddy write on the desk:
-- Explain the difference between forking and cloning.
+- What is the difference between forking and cloning?
-- Describe the steps to initialize a Git repository and link your local repository to a GitHub remote location.
+- What are the steps to initialize a Git repository and link your local repository to a GitHub remote location.

 ## Labtime
 [Code School Git](https://try.github.io/levels/1/challenges/1)